 In addition to the signals produced by the ringing bell, three noteworthy features are striking when looking at a full day of activity near the tower.
 First, the station is always recording activity - the area is never quiet.
 The tower sits along one of the major thoroughfares into and out of Bristol city centre, including an often-used route to and from the Bristol Royal Infirmary (hospital).
 Second, the data show a marked difference in activity near the tower during the day as opposed to the night-time.
-And third, there are several more hours of overnight activity on the weekends compared to a typical weeknight; this is somewhat different from the observations of Díaz et al. (2017) who note generally quieter weekends in their study.
-Figure 5 shows two days of activity, presented as one hour of data in the time domain per line (much like an old fashioned helicorder).
-The data for Thursday (14 June 2018, 00:00 UTC to 15 June 2018 00:00 UTC) (Fig. 5a) shows that there are fewer bursts of activity in the early morning hours than there are later in the day stating at about 5 AM UTC until ~ 22:00 UTC.
-Figure 5b shows activity recorded from 12 AM UTC on 16 June to 12 AM UTC of 17 June, which was a Saturday.
+And third, there are several more hours of overnight activity on the weekends compared to a typical weeknight; this is somewhat different from the observations of Díaz et al. (2017), who note generally quieter weekends in their study.
+Figure 5 shows 2d of activity, presented as 1 h of data in the time domain per line (much like an oldfashioned helicorder).
+The data for Thursday (14 June 2018 00:00 UTC to 15 June 2018 00:00 UTC) (Fig. 5a) show that there are fewer bursts of activity in the early morning hours than there are later in the day starting at about 05:00 UTC until \sim 22:00 UTC.
+Figure 5b shows activity recorded from 12:00 UTC on 16 June to 12:00 UTC on 17 June, which was a Saturday.
 There is more activity late into the Saturday night and early in the morning following Friday night.

 Figure 6 displays the same data presented in Fig. 5 as a spectrogram.
-Again, both figures show higher amounts of energy/vibrations recorded during the daytime hours starting at about 6 AM and continuing throughout the day until about 10 PM at night on a typical weekday.
-They also show that this period of heightened activity extends almost 24 hours on the weekend.
+Again, both figures show higher amounts of energy or vibrations recorded during the daytime hours starting at about 06:00 LT and continuing throughout the day until about 22:00 LT at night on a typical weekday.
+They also show that this period of heightened activity extends almost 24 h on the weekend.
 This is particularly clear on the condensed seismogram displayed above the two spectrograms.
 These examples confirm what we already know, namely that there is more activity in a city centre during work hours and also late at night on the weekends; however, the recorded data also evidence the extent to which our cities are never silent, existing as environments continuously animated by ground vibrations.
-A notable departure from this constant hum of activity comes in the wake of the 2020 COVID-19 related lockdowns.
+A notable departure from this constant hum of activity comes in the wake of the 2020 Covid-19-related lockdowns.
 The nearly global stay-at-home orders have resulted in a corresponding global decrease in seismic background noise levels.
-In Brussels, Belgium, for instance, the reduction in background noise is such that in some cases, seismic events at the same high-frequency levels as the background noise can be detected and surface stations have the same signal quality as borehole stations buried at depths of 100 metres (Gibney, 2020).
+In Brussels, Belgium, for instance, the reduction in background noise is such that, in some cases, seismic events at the same high-frequency levels as the background noise can be detected and surface stations have the same signal quality as borehole stations buried at depths of 100 m (Gibney, 2020).